saintaardvark/landle/README.md

 TODO:

 * Per-repo settings/hooks? (would require rename of global landle section)
-* Better control over verbosity
+* Better control over verbosity.
+In particular, an option for a short summary would be nice.
 * Offer to create missing config
 * Make "repodir" optional, assume cwd?
 * For forks, add "upstream" remote.
 Not sure how to do that...